Adaptive warped kernel estimation for nonparametric regression with circular responses: Introduction

 Directional statistics is the branch of statistics which deals with observations that are directions.
 In this paper, we will consider more specifically \textit{circular data} which arises whenever using a periodic scale to measure observations.
 These data are represented by points lying on the unit circle of $\mathbb{R}^2$ denoted in the sequel by $\mathbb{S}^1$.
 Circular data are collected in many research fields, for example in ecology (animal orientations), earth sciences (wind, ocean current directions, cross-bed orientations to name a few), medicine (circadian rhythm), forensics (crime incidence) or social science (clock or calendar effects).
 Various comprehensive surveys on statistical methods for circular data can be found in Mardia and Jupp~\cite{book:Mardia-Jupp}, Jammalamadaka and SenGupta~\cite{book:Jammalamadaka-SenGupta}, Ley and Verdebout~\cite{book:Ley-Verdebout} and recent advances are collected in Pewsey and Garc\'ia-Portugu\'es~\cite{Pewsey-GarciaPortuge}.
 Note that the term \textit{circular data} is also used to distinguish them from data supported on the real line $\R$ (or some subset of it), which henceforth are referred to as \textit{linear data}.

 In the present work, we focus on a nonparametric regression model with a circular response and linear predictor.
-Assume that we have an independent identically distributed (i.i.d in the sequel) sample $\left\{ (X_{i},\Theta_{i}) \right\}_{i=1}^{n}$ distributed as $(X,\Theta)$, where $\Theta$ is a circular random variable, and $X$ is a random variable with density $f_{X}$ supported on $ \mathbb{R}$ such that the cumulative distribution function of $X$ is invertible on $\R$.
-It means that $f_{X}$ is positive on $\R$ and $F_{X}(\R) = (0,1)$.
+Assume that we have an independent identically distributed (i.i.d in the sequel) sample $\left\{ (X_{i},\Theta_{i}) \right\}_{i=1}^{n}$ distributed as $(X,\Theta)$, where $\Theta$ is a circular random variable, i.e. $\Theta\in\mathbb{S}^1,$ and $X$ is a random variable with density $f_{X}$ supported on $ \mathbb{R}$.
+We assume that the cumulative distribution function of $X$, denoted $F_{X},$ is known.
+We also assume that $F_X$ is invertible on $\R$ meaning that $f_{X}$ is positive on $\R$ and $F_{X}(\R) = (0,1)$.
 We aim at estimating a function $m$ which contains the dependence structure between the predictors $X_i$ and the observations $\Theta_i$.
+For our setting, described in Section~\ref{sec:framework}, the regression function $m$ is derived in Equation~\eqref{formula:regress-function.m}.